QuantTitan/StudySphere/README.md

 ## 🔮 Future Roadmap

+While the current implementation provides a robust foundation, several key areas for future development have been identified to enhance the system's capabilities and pedagogical value.

+- [ ] **Socratic Tutoring Agent**: Introduce a new specialized agent designed to promote deeper learning.
+Instead of providing direct answers, this agent would engage the user in a guided dialogue, asking probing follow-up questions to help them arrive at the answer themselves.
+This would shift the interaction from simple Q&A to an active learning process.

+- [ ] **Context-Aware Focus Mode**: Develop a proactive agent that integrates with external user calendars (e.g., via Google Calendar API) to be aware of upcoming deadlines and exams.
+This agent would serve as a personalized study coach, identifying off-topic queries and intelligently redirecting the user back to relevant materials, potentially by initiating a quiz on the priority subject.

-- [ ] **Multi-Modal Support**: Ingest lecture slides (Images) and lecture recordings (Audio) using Gemini 1.5 Pro's native multimodal capabilities.
+- [ ] **Multi-Modal Support**: Extend the data ingestion capabilities beyond text-based documents.
+By leveraging the multimodal features of models like Gemini 1.5 Pro, the system could ingest and reason over lecture slides (images), and even lecture recordings (audio), creating a more comprehensive knowledge base.

-- [ ] **Persistent Memory**: Implement a database (PostgreSQL/pgvector) to persist chat history and vector stores across sessions.
+- [ ] **Persistent Memory & State Management**: Implement a persistent database solution (e.g., PostgreSQL with pgvector) to store vector embeddings and chat histories across user sessions.
+This would enable long-term memory, allowing the agent to recall past interactions and provide a more continuous, personalized learning experience.
-- [ ] **Personalized Learning Paths**: Use the "Notes Agent" to generate a syllabus based on weak areas identified by the "Quiz Agent".
-- [ ] **Graph RAG**: Implement Knowledge Graphs to better understand relationships between concepts across different PDF files.

----

-## 🤝 Contributing

-We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit Pull Requests, report bugs, or request features.
+- [ ] **Graph RAG Implementation**: Evolve the retrieval mechanism by implementing a Knowledge Graph.
+This would allow the system to understand and represent the relationships between different concepts, topics, and documents, enabling more sophisticated queries and a deeper level of contextual understanding that spans the entire course library.

 ---